MarcoAruta/IJCAI-Natural-Strategies/README.md

-Welcome to NatATL model checking Guide:
+Welcome to S4H Tool Guide:

-This guide teaches the user how to use a local NatATL model checking tools, separately from VITAMIN (that is easly accessible following the link explicited inside the paper), where they are also implemented.
-Download and extract the project from the zip file and follow the steps carefully to execute them correctly (they are presented as two different project folders located at the same readme.txt path).
+This guide teaches the user how to use S4H tools.
+Download and extract the project from the zip file and follow the steps carefully to execute them correctly.

 HOW TO SUCCESSFULLY RUN YOUR CODE
 Preliminary Step: DOWNLOAD ALL NECESSARY LIBRARIES